HL7Austria/CDA2FHIR/README.md

 > Scope per branch
 >
-> - On the `myhealtheu` branches the e-vac mapping is a **draft**: their focus is the laboratory report to MyHealth@EU LRR mapping.
+> - On the `elga` branches the Laboratory Result Report (LRR) mapping is a **draft**: their focus is the e-vac to APS mapping.
-> - The `elga` branches focus on the e-vac to Austrian Patient Summary (APS) mapping.
+> - The `myhealtheu` branches focus on the CDA Laboratory Report to MyHealth@EU LRR mapping.
 > - The `hl7eu` branches focus on mapping to the HL7 EU IGs.
 > - The e-vac and laboratory maps are kept in sync where possible, but producing e-vac data in the MyHealth@EU format or laboratory results in the APS is currently out of scope.